Guidelines And Procedures

-- Yes, but if you are applying to the HPCF for the first time, you must submit a letter of interest in applying for a grant by June 15, 2020.
+- Yes, but if you are applying to the HPCF for the first time, you must submit a letter of interest in applying for an Annual Grant by June 15, 2021

 - When are applications due?

-- Grant applications must be complete in all respects and submitted online by July 15, 2020.
+- Annual Grant applications must be complete in all respects and submitted online by July 15, 2021.

 - Can multiple organizations apply for funding to support a collaborative project?

 - Yes.
 If the organizations are also applying for funding for their own programs, they should jointly submit a separate application for the collaborative project.